-- 1. Report to your case manager's office, in person once every two weeks, and/or as directed by your case manager. - 2.
+- 1. Report to your case manager's office in person, at least twice per month, and/or as directed by your case manager. - 2.
 Attend substance abuse counseling and/or group sessions as directed by your treatment provider. - 3.
-Submit to random urinalysis and/or breath/blood tests at least twice a week, or as directed by your case manager and/or treatment provider.
-(See page 16 for the procedure) - 4.
-Attend Alcohol Treatment Court every four weeks, or as directed by your case manager. - 5.
-Attend at least two self-help support meetings per week and provide written verification, as directed by your case manager.
-(See page 18) - 6.
-Continue contact with your sponsor at least once per week and provide written verification, as directed by your case manager. - 7.
-Attend one ATC/HHS Alumni meeting per month. - 8.
-Attend Victim Impact Panel by the end of the phase (if not previously attended). - 9.
-Comply with Drivers Safety Plan. - 10.
-Participant must stay current with financial obligations, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.
+Attend at least two self-help meetings per week and provide written verification, as directed by the case manager.
+(See page 31) - 4.
+Maintain weekly contact with a sponsor/support person and provide written verification, as directed by the case manager. - 5.
+Submit to random drug and alcohol testing as directed by your case manager and/or treatment provider.
+(See page 23 for the procedure) - 6.
+Attend OWI Treatment Court every four weeks, or as directed by your case manager.
+You will be required to stay until the end of each court session! - 7.
+Attend one OTC Alumni meeting per month. - 8.
+Recalibrate IID monthly. - 9.
+Work toward employment or some other approved community activity. - 10.
+Participant must stay current with financial obligations including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.

 I understand and agree to abide by all conditions of the Phase III Contract.
 Any violation of these conditions may result in possible sanctions, incarceration, return to Phase II or expulsion from the program.
+In order to advance to Phase IV, you must have 45 days of consecutive sober/clean time.